Which Type of Rice Has the Lowest Glycemic Index Score?

-Q. Which rice is best to eat—white, parboiled brown rice, quick brown rice, basmati rice or others?
-Which scores lowest on the glycemic index?
+Which rice is the best to eat - white, parboiled brown rice, quick brown rice, basmati rice or another kind?

 “The form of rice also influences the GI; for instance, brown rice and parboiled white rice fall into the category of medium-GI (GI 56-69) foods.
 Interestingly, cooking methods can also influence the GI of rice.
 For instance, if white rice is boiled and then refrigerated to be used, for example, in a rice salad, changes occur in the digestibility of the starch, and the GI of the rice is lowered and falls into the category of a low-GI food.